 These Medigap/Supplemental policies help pay for out of pockets costs not covered by Medicare Part A and Optional Part B.

-In addition, some policies pay part of your emergency medical expenses when you are outside of the United States.
+Some policies pay part of your emergency medical expenses when you are outside of the United States.

-There are 10 Medicare Supplement insurance options labeled A through N. Medicare Plan G is one of the ten plan options.
+There are 10 Medicare Supplement insurance options labeled A through N. Thus, Medicare Plan G is one of the ten plan options.

 Definitions of Terms Used